Commissions, Charges and Margin Schedule

 To avoid paying overdraft interest on your account you are required to hold sufficient cash collateral ensuring a positive Net Free Equity Balance.

-For the purpose of calculating Net Free Equity, the margin financing used in Net Free Equity calculations are the following:
+For the purpose of calculating Net Free Equity, the margin financing used in Net Free Equity calculations can be found in the platform.

 Account Value of your sub-account is defined as: